jimratliff/GenoMac-system/scripts/spawn/0_README.md

   - V = {v<sup>†</sup> ,v<sub>1</sub>, v<sub>2</sub>, …}, where v<sup>†</sup> is the startup volume, and each v<sub>i</sub> is a distinct non–startup volume.
   - Each volume v∈V has a unique passphrase v.p.[^unique_password]
 - Users
+  - Let U be the set of users
+  - Let U<sup>§</sup> be the set of user classes such that